Nuts make you fat… and other myths

 Raw nuts are obviously a healthier choice than salted nuts, as well as chocolate- or toffee-coated nuts.
 But what about raw vs. roasted?
 The good news is both are healthy options.
 Several large studies have shown both roasted and raw nuts have associated heart health benefits, helping to reduce the risk of heart disease and lower “bad” LDL cholesterol levels.

 Activated nuts are soaked in water, usually overnight.
 The theory is that this helps to make the nutrients more digestible.
-Fans of activated nuts believe the soaking helps to break down phytates – a plant seed compound that binds to minerals and makes it difficult for the body to absorb the minerals in nuts, such as iron, calcium and zinc.
-However, very little research has been done to show what effect, if any, soaking has on nuts.
+Fans of activated nut varietiess believe the soaking helps to break down phytates – a plant seed compound that binds to minerals and makes it difficult for the body to absorb minerals such as iron, calcium and zinc.
+However, very little research has been done to show what effect, if any, soaking has.

 It’s also important to know that phytates are not all bad – they have their own health benefits.
 Phytates have antioxidant and anti-inflammatory effects, appear to have anti-cancerous properties and may help carbohydrate metabolism and glucose control.

 Some people think you should only have a small number of nuts at any one time.
 This all comes back to worrying about weight gain.
-Just remember nuts are not associated with weight gain, so there’s no need to count how many you snack on, especially as the vast majority of us don’t eat enough.
+Just remember nuts are not associated with weight gain, so there’s no need to count how many you snack on, especially as the vast majority of us are already not eating enough.

 For more nutrition information and recipe ideas, head to nutsforlife.com.au